 - 1. Ensemble requirements: - a.
-Vocal or keyboard applied at least 4 hours in choral ensembles. - b.
-Instrumental music education or general music concentration - all required hours in instrumental ensembles. - c.
-Instrumental Music and Worship concentration minimum 5 hours in instrumental ensembles and minimum 2 hours in choral ensembles. - 2.
+Vocal or keyboard applied at least 4 hours in choral ensembles. - Instrumental music education or general music concentration - all required hours in instrumental ensembles. - c.
+Instrumental Music and Worship concentration - minimum 5 hours in instrumental ensembles and minimum 2 hours in choral ensembles. - 2.
 Secondary applied requirements for Music Education majors: - a.
 Instrumental and keyboard concentration 1 hour in voice. - b.
 Vocal concentration 1 hour in keyboard beyond piano class. - 3.
-Conducting requirements: - a.
-Instrumental general music, performance or music education - MMA-4022 Advanced Instrumental Conducting. - b.
-Keyboard general music, performance or music education - MMA-4022 Advanced Instrumental Conducting or MMA-4012 Advanced Choral Conducting. - c.
-Vocal general music, performance or music education - MMA-4012 Advanced Choral Conducting. - d.
+Conducting requirements: - Instrumental general music, performance or music education - MMA-4022 Advanced Instrumental Conducting. - Keyboard general music, performance or music education - MMA-4022 Advanced Instrumental Conducting or MMA-4012 Advanced Choral Conducting. - Vocal general music, performance or music education - MMA-4012 Advanced Choral Conducting.

+- d.
 Music and Worship major MMA-4012 Advanced Choral Conducting recommended. - 4.
 All music majors must take one ensemble each semester of enrollment with the exception of the semester of student teaching.
 At least two of these semesters must be in an ensemble that is varied in size and nature from the primary ensemble. - 5.
-All music majors must successfully complete both levels of the piano proficiency examination.
-The piano proficiency requirement must be met in its entirety by the end of the fall or spring term prior to student teaching or internship placement.
-No music major is recommended for approval to student teaching until the piano proficiency requirement is satisfied.
-Music majors are required to pass the final playing exam during the semester they finish the blue sheet; or, if that is at the very of the semester, it must be completed before midterm of the next semester.
-Failure to do this will result in the student being required to register for piano class in the following semester in order to complete the requirement.
+Piano Proficiency Requirements - Music majors in the Music, B.A.
+(General Music, Performance, Music and Worship) are required to complete Piano Proficiency Level